joescii/lift-jetty-cluster/README.md

 (kinda hacky, but it's the simplest way I found to have a private key which is not in this public repo)

 The `env.sh` script will download [terraform](https://terraform.io/) and [packer](https://www.packer.io/) and place them on your `$PATH`.
+It will NOT set up java on your local system, which is a prerequisite for [sbt](http://www.scala-sbt.org/).
 The `codeship.sh` script wraps up `env.sh` and `deploy.sh` together for use in [Codeship](http://codeship.io).
 I recommend using [Codeship](http://codeship.io) as your CI at least for a starting point, as that is where all of this has been tested.
 It is 100% free to use (up to a certain number of builds per month).